o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-pc.md

 ---

 ## Prerequisites
-To make best use of the export button in the Project Manager, or the `export-project` CLI command, it is recommended to have a project with at least one starting scene, and all necessary seedlist files prepared.
+To make best use of the export button in the Project Manager, or the `export-project` CLI command, it is recommended to have a project with at least one starting level, and all necessary seedlist files prepared.
 AssetProcessor Registry file settings may need to be tweaked.
 To learn how to set this up, please consult the following page: [Creating a Project Game Release Layout for Windows, section: Set the Starting Level](../windows-release-builds/#set-the-starting-level).

 To learn more about the AssetBundler and Seed Files, please visit the [overview page on the AssetBundler tool](https://docs.o3de.org/docs/user-guide/packaging/asset-bundler/overview/).

 {{< note >}}
-If you wish to learn how to prepare projects manually for Windows, please consult the page [Creating a Project Game Release Layout for Windows.](/docs/user-guide/packaging/windows-release-builds)
+If you wish to learn how to prepare projects manually for Windows, please consult the page [Creating a Project Game Release Layout for Windows](/docs/user-guide/packaging/windows-release-builds).
 {{< /note >}}
 ## Using Project Manager